Cylecq/my-website/README.md

-# My Portfolio
+# My Website

-Welcome to my web development portfolio!
+Welcome to my web development website!
 This project showcases my skills, projects, and experiences in web development.
 It is built using Next.js, a powerful React framework for building modern web applications.

 ## Technologies Used